danielSoler93/nbd_central_docs/sources/software/alphafold/alphafold.rst

 In this tutorial we will fold a multimer using AlphaFold.
 We will be using a Human GITR-GITRL complex (PDB ID: 7KHD).

 1. Sequence file preparation:
-The multimer sequence can be download from the PDB databse.
+The multimer sequence can be downloaded from the PDB databse.

 ::